Huge blaze at Beirut port alarms residents a month after massive blast | Law-Order

 A large fire erupted at Beirut port on Thursday, engulfing parts of the Lebanese capital in a pall of smoke weeks after a massive blast devastated the port and surrounding residential area.

-Michel Najjar, public works minister in the outgoing government which resigned in the wake of the blast, told Lebanon's MTV the fire had been brought under control, saying initial indications suggested the blaze was sparked by repair work at the port.
+Michel Najjar, public works minister in the outgoing government which resigned in the wake of the blast, told Lebanon's MTV initial indications suggested the blaze was sparked by welding work during repairs at the port.
 A military source said it appeared to have started when cooking oil caught fire and spread to stores of tyres.
 At one point, live television footage had shown flames licking up near a pile of tires in a warehouse ruined by last month's explosion.

 The Aug.
 4 blast killed about 190 people and injured 6,000.
-Majed Hassanein, 49, was taking his wife and two children out of the capital by car.
+Majed Hassanein, 49, was taking his wife and two children out of the capital by car during the height of the blaze.
 "I am forced to get them out of Beirut from the smoke and the fire that is happening at the port again," he said.

 His son, he said, was still suffering shock from the blast that ruined a swathe of capital near the port, leaving about 300,000 people without inhabitable homes and shattering windows across the city.
-The head of Lebanon's Red Cross, George Kettaneh, said there was no fear of another explosion as a result of Thursday's fire and there were no injuries, although he said there were some people suffering from shortness of breath.
+The head of Lebanon's Red Cross, George Kettaneh, said there were no injuries but some people suffered shortness of breath.

 The public prosecutor ordered an immediate investigation.
 Many Lebanese are frustrated that they have not been told about any initial findings from an investigation into the port blast, more than a month after it ripped through Beirut.
 Carmen Geha, an activist and associate professor at the American University of Beirut, said the fire was further proof of mismanagement by a ruling elite, who have dragged the nation into crisis after years of corruption and poor governance.